 - 1. In response to the Company's practical operational needs, it is proposed to revise some provisions of the Company's Procedures for Lending Funds to Other Parties.
-For the comparison table of the provisions before and after the revision, please refer to Appendix 8. - 2.
+For the comparison table of the provisions before and after the revision, please refer to Appendix 8 (pages 39-40) to this Handbook. - 2.
 Please deliberate on this matter.